 This kit is perfect for kids who love LEGOs.
 The Klutz LEGO Chain Reactions Craft Kit lets kids eight and up build moving machines, teaching them all about physics.

 The Chain Reactions Craft kit includes directions and materials to build 10 different “machines,” including a seesaw and ramp, a falling hammer, and elevator ramps.
 Kids will learn about physics as they assemble the various machines, then arrange them to complete a desired action, such as tossing a wrapper in the trash, ringing a bell, and more.

 Some toys are simply classics, and rock tumblers definitely qualify.
 The National Geographic Hobby Rock Tumbler is just like the one you used when you were young, as it turns rough stones into smooth, shiny gems using grit.

-Kids will feel like mad scientists with this activity set.
-The Learning Resources Primary Science Lab Activity Set has everything children four and up need to conduct exciting at-home experiments and learn all about chemistry.
+Kids will feel like mad scientists with this gift.
+The Primary Science Lab Activity Set has everything children four and up need to conduct exciting at-home experiments and learn all about chemistry.

-This 12-piece set includes essential science tools like a beaker, magnifying glass, funnel, tweezers and test tubes.
+This 12-piece set includes essential science tools like a beaker, magnifying glass, funnel, tweezers, and test tubes.
 Every piece is designed for little hands and durable enough for playtime.
 The kit also includes 10 activity cards with beginner experiments like mixing colors and examining insects.
-Youngsters will have a blast donning their safety goggles and conducting their very own scientific investigations, all while learning essential science processes and principles.

 This Nature Set will surely be a hit with children who are fascinated by bugs and other creepy-crawly critters.
 Kids ages three and up can use the Nature Bound Bug Bucket Habitat Nature Set to explore their backyard, catching and examining bugs up close.